 8. Design for Road user Characteristics and Compliance

-Roads should be designed and managed to take account of human factors, otherwise it is unlikely that a Safe System can be achieved.
+Unless roads are designed and managed to take account of human factors, it is unlikely that a Safe System can be achieved.

-Speed management is a key step towards creating a Safe System.
-Speeds are the result of road design and the resulting subconscious choices made by road users but they can be heavily influenced by the number of contrasts in the periphery of the field of view (e.g., by signs and markings), by the size of the visible road surface and the distance of the fixation point in the depth of the field of view.
+Speed management is a one key step towards creating a Safe System.
+Speeds are the result of road design and the resulting subconscious choices made by road users.
+Speed can be heavily influenced by the number of contrasts in the periphery of the field of view (e.g., by signs and markings), by the size of the visible road surface and the distance of the fixation point in the depth of the field of view.

-In addition to road design, a range of techniques for directly influencing road user behaviour should be used, including education, publicity and enforcement.
+In addition to road design, a range of techniques for directly influencing road user behaviour are available, including education, publicity and enforcement.

 Good practice in each of the above areas is now well-understood, and guides to good practice are available.